Spectrographic analysis is radically

 - Qualitative Examination

-- Any material; all detected elements (cations) are reported with a tenfold concentration estimate and will provide a general over all survey of an unknown specimen
+- Any material; all detected elements (cations) are reported with a tenfold concentration estimate and will provide a general overall survey of an unknown specimen

 - Requires only 0.001 grams of a material